alexhkurz/introduction-to-smart-contracts/README.md

 Steps to deploy your own site to https://deno.com/deploy

-1. Go to https://deno.com/deploy and sign up/ sign in.
+1. Go to https://deno.com/deploy and sign up/sign in.
 Needs github access.
 2. Make sure your repo is uptodate with this one.
+In particular, it should contain the `frontend` folder.
-3. Create new project and link your github repo to project with entrypoint being `frontend/server.ts`.
-Choose automatic.
+3. Create a new project and link your github repo to project with entrypoint being `frontend/server.ts`.
+Choose "automatic".
 4. Modify `frontend/sponsorship.ts` to include your contract address for goerli testnet.
 Contract must include `deposit` function found in `Treasury.sol`
 5. Push your changes to update published site

+The result of following these steps in the current repo is [here](https://intro-smart-contracts.deno.dev/).
-### Installing Deno locally
+### Installing Deno locally (not needed for the above)

 If you want to install Deno locally: